-The total number of C Shares issued under the Initial Placing will be determined by the Company and the Investment Manager after taking into account demand for the C Shares, subject to a maximum of 4 million C Shares being issued under the Issue.
-Applications under the Initial Placing must be for C Shares with a minimum subscription amount of £1,000.
+The total number of Ordinary Shares issued under the Issue will be determined by the Company, Liberum and the Investment Manager after taking into account demand for the Ordinary Shares, subject to a maximum of 15.5 million Ordinary Shares being issued under the Issue in aggregate.

-The actual number of C Shares to be issued pursuant to the Issue is not known as at the date of this Prospectus but will be notified by the Company via an RIS announcement and the Company's website, prior to Initial Admission.
+The actual number of Ordinary Shares to be issued pursuant to the Issue are not known as at the date of this Prospectus but will be notified by the Company via an RNS announcement and the Company's website, prior to Admission.

-If the Issue does not proceed, subscription monies received under the Issue will be returned without interest at the risk of the applicant.
-The target issue size of the Issue should not be taken as an indication of the number of C Shares to be issued.
+The Issue is conditional on the raising of the Minimum Gross Proceeds.
+In the event that the Company and Liberum decide to lower the amount of the Minimum Gross Proceeds, the Company will be required to publish a supplementary prospectus.
+If the Issue does not proceed, subscription monies received under the Placing and the Intermediaries Offer will be returned without interest at the risk of the applicant.
+The target Issue size should not be taken as an indication of the number of Ordinary Shares to be issued.